gmccullo/ts-react-class/exercises/ex-09/begin/ex-09-instructions.md

 to a class-based component for this exercise.
 (Do not worry, we will switch it back soon enough.)

+You will have to update the generics for PayeeDetail.
+We are using both props and state here (though they're probably the same type, aren't they?)

 In the `constructor`, use `payeesDAO` to retrieve a list of Payees.

 ### Use state to track the currently displayed Payee